MrAsterisco/homebridge-hisense-tv/README.md

 ![terminal](images/terminal-location.png)

 Then **turn your TV on** and run one of the following commands, replacing `<TV_IP_ADDRESS>` with the IP address of your TV and `<HOMEBRIDGE_MAC_ADDRESS>` with the mac address of the network interface you found out previously.
-If they fail, try the other commands.
+If this one fails, try the other commands.

 SSLMode: default (most common)
 ```bash